darvis-ai/Brainless/README.md

 A quick overview of buzzwords, this project automates:

-- Analytics (pass in data, and cash_ml will tell you the relationship of each variable to what it is you're trying to predict).
+- Analytics (pass in data, and brainless will tell you the relationship of each variable to what it is you're trying to predict).
 - Feature Engineering (particularly around dates, and NLP).
 - Robust Scaling (turning all values into their scaled versions between the range of 0 and 1, in a way that is robust to outliers, and works with sparse data).
 - Feature Selection (picking only the features that actually prove useful).